 Essaouira at Your Leisure

-Essaouira - Breakfast at your riad, then explore Essaouira at your leisure.
-Meet local artists in their studios and browse their artwork, or visit the lively fish market for a savory lunch of fresh grilled fish caught that morning.
-A short beach walk at low tide reveals the crumbling ruins of Borj El Barod fort, and a boat ride to Mogador island offers glimpses of the rare Eleanora’s falcon.
-For watersports enthusiasts, try surfing, kitesurfing, windsurfing, bodyboarding, or kayaking on popular local beaches.
-If you’re feeling tired from your travels, Essaouira is perfect for recouping.
-Relax in a beachside cafe on Place Moulay Hassan, enjoy a mint tea and Moroccan pastry, and watch the waves roll in.
+Essaouira - Breakfast is served at your riad, and it’s time to explore Essaouira at your leisure.
+Meet local artists in their studios and browse their artwork, or head to the lively fish market for a savory lunch of fresh grilled fish caught just this morning.
+A short walk along the beach at low tide reveals the crumbling ruins of the fort of Borj El Barod, and a boat ride to the island of Mogador offers glimpses of the rare Eleanora’s falcon.
+Should you fancy watersports, you may even want to try one of the many offered on the popular local beaches, including surfing, kitesurfing, windsurfing, bodyboarding, and kayaking.
+If you are feeling somewhat tired from your travels, Essaouira is a perfect place to recoup - simply sit in one of the many beachside cafes on Place Moulay Hassan, relax, and watch the waves roll in with a mint tea and a Moroccan pastry.
 Spend another night in your Essaouira riad.

 Essaouira to Casablanca

-Casablanca - On the final day of your Moroccan adventure, leave Essaouira and journey back to bustling Casablanca, traveling up the coastline through quiet coastal towns to El Jadida, where you may visit the citadel and see the underground cistern.
+Casablanca - On this final day of your Moroccan adventure, leave Essaouira and journey back to the bustling city of Casablanca, continuing up the coastline through quiet coastal towns to El Jadida where you may visit the citadel and see the underground cistern.
 Overnight stay in Casablanca.

 Transfer to the Airport